CartoDB/mobile-sdk/docs/guides/02-data-sources.md

 </div>

-#### MBtiles as VectorTileLayer
+#### MBTiles as VectorTileLayer

 For packaged vector data, you will need CARTO specific vector files packages (NTVT - *NutiTeq Vector Tile*) and styling files must be in _Mapnik XML_ format.
 Download the following, free sample package using OpenStreetMap data:

 -   [estonia\_ntvt.mbtiles](https://dl.dropboxusercontent.com/u/3573333/public_web/ntvt_packages/estonia_ntvt.mbtiles)

 The Mobile SDK provides a built-in download service thorough the **Package Manager** to retrieve map packages for a country, or smaller region.
-For details, see [Offline Map Packages](/docs/carto-engine/mobile-sdk/offline-maps/#offline-map-packages).
+For details, see [Package Manager](/docs/carto-engine/mobile-sdk/05-package-manager/) section.

 **Note:** Vector maps always need proper **style definitions**.
 Fortunately, we bundle three basic styles with the SDK (bright, default, gray).
+These styles assume *OpenMapTiles* data structure are not generally applicable to other data structures (*Mapbox*, for example).

-Use the following code to use MBtiles for a vector layer:
+Use the following code to use MBTiles for a vector layer:

 <div class="js-TabPanes">
   <ul class="Tabs">